 The degree of access required will vary with the questions raised.
 For the researcher who wants to examine whether an application has produced unlawfully discriminatory outcomes, it may be enough to have input and output data (also known as a black box model access).
 Commenters noted that to assess the damage that could result from malign use of advanced AI, such as large language models, much more access may be required.
-One commenter referenced the New York Federal Reserve system of embedding a team within every major bank in New York as a model and suggested that "[t]o faithfully evaluate models with all of the advantages that a motivated outsider would have with access to a model's architecture and parameters, auditors must be given resources that enable them to simulate the level of access that would be available to a malign actor if the model architecture and parameters were stolen."155 Some commenters argued that creators and individuals should be able to request access to AI system datasets to identify and report personal data or copyrighted works.
+One commenter referenced the New York Federal Reserve 3.1.3.
+AI SYSTEM ACCESS FOR RESEARCHERS system of embedding a team within every major bank in New York as a model154 and suggested that "[t]o faith-Researchers, auditors, red-teams, and other affected fully evaluate models with all of the advantages that a parties such as workers and unions all need appropriate motivated outsider would have with access to a model's access to AI systems to evaluate them.
+While researchers architecture and parameters, auditors must be given recan conduct "adversarial" reviews of public-facing sys- sources that enable them to simulate the level of access that would be available to a malign actor if the model the evaluator and the AI actor will often be required to architecture and parameters were stolen."
+155 Some comfully assure that systems are trustworthy.152 Comment- menters argued that creators and individuals should be able to request access to AI system datasets to identify and report personal data or copyrighted works.
 156